 A. H. Belo's revenues primarily consist of advertising and paid circulation.
 Competition for advertising expenditures and paid circulation comes from local, regional, and national newspapers (including free daily newspapers), magazines, broadcast, cable and satellite television, radio, direct mail, yellow pages, the Internet, and other media.
 The National Do Not Call Registry has affected the way newspapers solicit home-delivery circulation, particularly for larger newspapers that historically have relied on telemarketing.
 Competition for newspaper advertising revenue is based largely upon advertiser results, advertising rates, readership, demographics, and circulation.
 Competition for circulation is based largely upon the content of the newspaper, its price, editorial quality, and customer service.
 A. H. Belo's local and regional competitors include newspapers that are typically unique to each market, but the Company has competitors for advertising revenues that are larger and have greater financial and distribution resources.
 Circulation revenues and our ability to achieve price increases for our print products may be affected by competition from other publications and other forms of media available in our various markets, declining consumer spending on discretionary items like newspapers, decreasing amounts of free time, and declining frequency of regular newspaper buying among certain demographics.

-A. H. Belo may incur higher costs competing for advertising dollars and paid circulation, and if the Company is not able to compete effectively for advertising dollars and paid circulation, revenues may decline and our financial condition and results of operations may be adversely affected.
+A. H. Belo may incur higher costs competing for advertising dollars and paid circulation, and if the Company is not able to compete effectively for advertising dollars and paid circulation, and if the Company is not able to compete effectively for advertising dollars and paid circulation, and if financial condition and results of operations may be adversely affected.